jameshanlon/cheese/cheese/pages/pre-survey-guide.md

 Please make on-line payments to **The CHEESE Project**.
 Sort code 089299, account number 65811564 with your name as reference.
 Cheques should be posted
-to: Mike Andrews, General Manager, The CHEESE Project, 28 Seawalls, Seawalls Road, Sneyd Park, Bristol BS9 1PG.
+to: Mike Andrews, Managing Director, The C.H.E.E.S.E.
+Project CIC, 28 Seawalls, Seawalls Road, Sneyd Park, Bristol BS9 1PG.

 <a class="anchor" name="preparation"></a>
 ## Preparation for the survey